Alkotikotik/BallsSim/README.md

 ---

 ### 🧑‍🚀 Qclipsing — Me
-Yes, I used AI to write this refine my original readme with colorful emojies, higlights and other improvments like grammar.
+Yes, I used AI to refine my original readme with colorful emojies, higlights and other improvments like grammar.
 Because I am pretty bad at writing readmes